NikkyPo/LimeAPI/README.md

 This code collects Lime scooter and bike data over a period of time using the API and then analyzes how people are riding in St. Paul.
 Note that some of the code has been modified for security reasons.

+Contents:
+- .pynb Jupiter notebook with the code and documentation of the process I used to complete the analysis
-There is a "figures" folder which contains the google maps images that were generated from the code
+- A "figures" folder which contains the google maps images that were generated from the code.